-Regarding potential cumulative impacts from DDC activities at both HPS2 and CP, the nearest receptor to a potential impact (at either CP or HP) would be located far from the other site, and the impact from the nearest site would dominate.
+Construction activities could occur at both HPS2 and CP between 2027 and 2033, which could include the use of DDC.
+The nearest receptor to a potential impact (at either CP or HP) would be located far from the other site, and the impact from the nearest site would dominate.
 There is no indication that the vibration impacts on either site (CP or HPS2) would extend to the other site (CP or HPS2).
-In addition, particularly given the delay in HPS2 construction, it is highly unlikely that weight drops associated with DDC would occur at the exact same time at both CP and HPS2 such that vibration waves would meet a sensitive receptor location at the same time.
+Further, it is highly unlikely the weight drops associated with DDC would occur at the exact same time such that vibration waves would meet a sensitive receptor location at the same time.

-This impact would remain significant and unavoidable, even with implementation of the identified mitigation measures.
+This impact would remain significant and unavoidable even with implementation of the identified mitigation measures.